DenislavMihov/SoftUni/SoftUni Fundamentals/functions/README.md

 Create a function that receives three parameters, calculates a result depending on the given operator, and returns it.
 Print the result of the function.

 The input comes as three parameters – an operator as a string and two integer numbers.
 The operator can be one of the following: "multiply", "divide", "add", "subtract".

+4. Repeat String

+Write a function that receives a string and a counter n.
+The function should return a new string – the result of repeating the old string n times.
+Print the result of the function.
+Try using lambda.